omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create popup when workout is added to profile to ask if they just copmleted it/want to schedule it for today or another day
   - if they click today add today to their scheduled workouts, otherwise send them to schedule screen
 - started adding tests
+- added a lot more model tests. into workoutinstance functions now

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)